maikelthedev/FluxTerraCluster/README.md

 3. Hetzner CSI for K8S storage (to avoid OpenEBS or Ceph).
 4. Talos Linux as base OS.
 5. Flux up and running.
-6. Hetzner LB (K8S api ingress), traefik and cert-amanger defined in the repo for flux to deploy.
+6. Hetzner LB (K8S api ingress), traefik and cert-manager defined in the repo for flux to deploy.
 7. Ampere (ARM) instances to lower the cost.
 8. IPv4 and 6 for all.
 9. 3xCAX11 for the control plane nodes, and 2xCAX31 for the workers.